spcourse/data/00 Modules/10 Acquisition/scraping/10 Scraping.md

 Then, implement the `save_csv(outfile, movies)` function.
 It should write the list of the highest rated movies (`movies`) to `outfile`.

-`print()` is probably going to be your best friend for debugging, so print often especially if something goes wrong.
+`print()` is probably going to be your best friend for debugging, so print often, especially if something goes wrong.

 Take a look at the following attributes, taken from the documentation, that show some basic functionalities of BeautifulSoup.